tldr-pages/tldr/pages/common/grip.md

 # grip

-> Preview GitHub markdown files locally.
+> Preview GitHub-flavoured Markdown files locally.
 > More information: <https://github.com/joeyespo/grip>.

 - Start the server and serve the rendered `README` file of a current directory: